A Eucharistic Community joined to worship, serve and know God.

 MISSED CLASSES

-Each class session builds on the material covered in preceding classes.
+Each class session builds on the material covered in the preceding classes.
 Children who are absent miss a great deal and will have to make up the material covered in the missed class.

 ARRIVAL AND DISMISSAL